spatie/laravel-model-cleanup/README.md

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards are published [on our website](https://spatie.be/en/opensource/postcards).
+All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Installation